CyberCookie/siegel/README.md

 <h3>Description</h3>
 <p>
     Finally*!
-Package you been waiting for long is already here to abstract all the boring routines you've been doing submissively on every project.<br />
+The package you been waiting for long is already here to abstract all the boring routines you've been doing submissively on every project.<br />
     Now nothing can stop you from diving into a business logic right after installation.
 </p>
 <h6>